Unified non-metric (1,0) tensor-Einstein supergravity theories and (4,0) supergravity in six dimensions: Introduction

 The superalgebra $SU(2,2|8)$ was used to classify the counterterms in maximal supergravity in \cite{Beisert:2010jx}.
 Furthermore, it is known that amplitudes of maximal supergravity are $SU(8)$ covariant even though the Lagrangian does not have $SU(8)$ symmetry.
 This and above mentioned results provided part of the motivation for the work of Chiodaroli, Roiban and the current author \cite{Chiodaroli:2011pp} who studied the connection between maximal supergravity and superconformal symmetry in all dimensions that admit simple superconformal algebras as classified by Nahm \cite{Nahm:1977tg}.
 They showed that the six dimensional counterpart of the doubleton supermultiplet of $SU(2,2|8)$ is the $(4,0)$ supermultiplet of the superconformal algebra $OSp(8^*|8)$ with the even subalgebra $SO^*(8) \oplus USp(8)$, where $USp(8)$ is the R-symmetry group, which reduces to the CPT-self-conjugate doubleton supermultiplet of $SU(2,2|8)$ under dimensional reduction.
 They also showed that the $(4,0)$ theory can be obtained as a double copy of the $(2,0)$ theory based on the CPT-self-conjugate doubleton supermultiplet of $OSp(8^*|4)$\footnote{Double copy construction of the $(4,0)$ theory in terms of the $(2,0)$ theory was later reformulated by showing that it can be obtained as the square of $(2,0)$ Abelian theory by using an involutive field-theoretic product at the linearized level\cite{Borsten:2017jpt}.}.
-The latter supermultiplet first appeared in the work of \cite{Gunaydin:1984wc} who constructed the entire Kaluza-Klein spectrum of 11-dimensional supergravity over $AdS_7\times S^4$ by simple tensoring of the $(2,0)$ doubleton supermultiplet.
-Witten argued that there must exist interacting superconformal field theories based on the (2,0) supermultiplet that are non-Lagrangian \cite{Witten:1995zh}.
+The $(2,0)$ supermultiplet first appeared in the work of \cite{Gunaydin:1984wc} who constructed the entire Kaluza-Klein spectrum of 11-dimensional supergravity over $AdS_7\times S^4$ by simple tensoring of the $(2,0)$ doubleton supermultiplet.
+In the mid 1990s interacting $(2,0)$ supersymmetric theories in $6d$ were investigated within the framework of M/Superstring theory \cite{Witten:1995zh,Seiberg:1996qx,Seiberg:1996vs, Seiberg:1997zk}.
+In particular, Seiberg pointed out the existence of four infinite series of new quantum theories with super-Poincare symmetry in six dimensions, which are not local quantum field theories\cite{Seiberg:1997zk}.
 Later an interacting $(2,0)$ superconformal theory was proposed by Maldacena as being dual to M-theory on $AdS_7\times S^4$ \cite{Maldacena:1997re}.